paven/BitcoinHorizon/steps.md

   - [x] Add "up" and "down" buttons
   - [x] Write test for component rendering
   - [>] Implement guess submission logic
-    - [>] Define the state structure for the user's guess (e.g., "up" or "down", and whether a guess is currently active)
+    - [/] Define the state structure for the user's guess (e.g., "up" or "down", and whether a guess is currently active)
+      - [ X ] State structure on componend
-  - [ ] Add visual feedback for selected guess
+  - [>] Add visual feedback for selected guess

 ---